livey/livey.github.io/content/posts/2024-12-camera-frustum/index.md

     Text: "Suggest Changes"
     appendFilePath: false
 ---
-When projecting a 3D object onto the camera plane, we usually using the pinhole model.
-However, it only applies to the single point.
-When we consider a solid object, we need to consider the interaction between the object and the camera, especially the object is close to the camera.
+When projecting a 3D object onto the camera plane, we usually use the pinhole model.
+However, it only applies to a single point.
+When we consider a solid object, we need to consider the interaction between the object and the camera, especially when the object is close to the camera.
 In the following, we will use the view frustum to cull the object and project it onto the camera plane.

 # Object projection

 ## Use view frustum to cull the object box